mrpedrobraga/mrpedrobraga.github.io/nano/articles/introduction.md

 # sum.nn
 from core import { args }

-if args.size < 2 then err "Not enough arguments supplied!"
+if args.size < 2 then SimpleError("Not enough arguments supplied!")

 with err_handler (p: ParseError) -> (
-	err 'Parameter {p.string_content} is invalid.'
+	err 'Parameter {p.parse_input} is invalid.'
 )

 let result: float =